MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 ## To post the salvage value together with the acquisition cost

 The salvage value is the residual value of a fixed asset when it can no longer be used.
 You can post the salvage value at the same time as you post the acquisition cost.
-For more information, see [Depreciate or Amortize Fixed Assets](fa-how-depreciate-amortize.md).
+To learn more, go to [Depreciate or Amortize Fixed Assets](fa-how-depreciate-amortize.md).

 You can post the salvage value together with the acquisition cost from a fixed asset journal.

 > [!NOTE]
 > This process might require that you personalize the Fixed Asset Journals page by adding the Salvage Value field.
 By default, the field is not displayed on the page.
-For more information, see [Personalize Your Workspace](ui-personalization-user.md).
+To learn more, go to [Personalize Your Workspace](ui-personalization-user.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset Journals**, and then choose the related link.
 2. On the **Fixed Asset Journals** page, create the acquisition line.
-For more information, see [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).
+To learn more, go to [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).
 3. In the **Salvage Value** field on the journal line, enter the salvage value amount as a credit (prefix the amount with a minus sign, for example, **-**100).
 4. Choose the **Post** action.

 > [!NOTE]
 > If a salvage value exists for a fixed asset, that value is used in depreciation posting instead of the value in the **Ending Book Value** field on the **FA Depreciation Books** page.
-For more information, see [To manage the ending book value](fa-how-depreciate-amortize.md#to-manage-the-ending-book-value).
+To learn more, go to [To manage the ending book value](fa-how-depreciate-amortize.md#to-manage-the-ending-book-value).

 ## See also